 Membership in The John Updike Society is inclusive, with teachers, scholars, readers, collectors, and anyone interested in literature by John Updike invited to join.
 Like all single-author societies, The John Updike Society is organized to promote and sustain interest in the fiction, poetry, criticism, and essays of our author (see History/Mission section for the wording of our mission statement).
 The Society owns and is working to preserve The John Updike Childhood Home in Shillington, Pa. as a literary center and museum, as well as hosting biennial conferences which members can attend and co-publishing (with the University of Cincinnati) The John Updike Review, a journal of Updike criticism and scholarship that members receive with their paid dues.

 Currently the Society has 302 members from 17 different countries, with nearly as many non-academics as professors and teachers.

 To join, send the following information to James Plath, Dept. of English, Illinois Wesleyan University, Bloomington, IL 61702-2900: Your name, university affiliation (if any), preferred mailing address, phone, and preferred email address.
 And, of course, your dues.
 Membership renewals can be sent to the same address.

-Though we still are not equipped to take credit card payments, discounted multiple-year memberships are now possible:
+Though we still are not equipped to take credit card payments, only PayPal, discounted multiple-year memberships are now possible: